elfhosted/elfhosted.com/docs/how-to/get-started.md

 ### Storagebox

-Not willing to commit TBs of data?
+Not willing to commit to TBs of data?
 We get it.
 Buy a Storagebox [directly from Hetzner](https://www.hetzner.com/storage/storage-box), then [subscribe to a mount][store/storagebox], we'll make it appear in `/storage/storagebox-a` (*`-b and -c` are available too for multiple storageboxen!*)

 !!! tip "What's so great about a StorageBox?"